fredconex/dreamfoil-blender-utils/README.md

 Dataref Animations
 - Export datarefs used as a .txt
-- Enable/Disable specific datarefs animations
+- Enable/Disable specific animations by dataref